Top of the page

 Taking good care of a tracheostomy is very important.
 It can prevent infections and help keep you breathing easily.

-Your doctor or nurse will give you instructions about how to take care of your tracheostomy (trach).
+Your doctor or nurse will give you instructions about how to take care of your tracheostomy, or trach (say "trayk").
 This will include how to suction your trach, how to clean the opening in your neck (stoma), and how to clean and replace the trach's inner tube (inner cannula).
 Be sure to follow all of these instructions closely.

+Suctioning is needed if you can't clear mucus and secretions from your trach tube by coughing.
 Always have suction supplies ready, including a fully charged suction machine.
-Suction the trach 3 to 4 times a day, or more if needed.
-For example, two of the times could be before you go to bed and when you wake up in the morning.
-You will need suction catheters, a suction machine, saline fluid, a small cup, and a mirror.
+Suction the trach as often as your doctor recommends or as needed.
+You will need suction catheters, a suction machine, and a mirror.
 Here are the steps to take:

 The opening in your neck is called a stoma.
-To care for your stoma, clean and dry it 3 times a day.
+To care for your stoma, clean and dry it 2 times a day, and as needed.
 Do not let crust form on the skin at the stoma.
-You will need hydrogen peroxide, tap or sterile water, 8 or 10 cotton swabs, 2 small cups, a dry cloth, a mirror, and ointment for the skin.
+You will need saline fluid or sterile water, 8 or 10 cotton-tipped swabs, gauze pads, a small cup, a mirror, presplit gauze, and ointment for the skin.
 Follow these steps:

 A cannula is the tube that fits into the stoma.
-Clean and replace the inner cannula 2 or 3 times each day.
-You will need 2 small bowls, a small brush, hydrogen peroxide, water, and a mirror.
+Clean and replace the inner cannula 2 times each day, and as needed.
+For a reusable inner cannula, you will need 2 small bowls, a small cannula pipe brush, sterile water or saline fluid, and a mirror.
 To clean the inner cannula:

 Call 911 anytime you think you may need emergency care.
 For example, call if: